Resparing/Zip/README.md

 ### Options
+- Logging
     1. Encrypt Logs(Will Encrypt With AES Encryption)
     2. Will Save Logs to a Log File
+    3. Error Logs Will Throw Runtime Errors
+    4. Warning Logs Will Throw Runtime Errors